QuinnFreedman/modular/docs/components.md

 A few of my modules use rotary encoders in addition to potentiometers.
 I have not been able to find a model of encoder that I am totally happy with.
 I either use the Alpha [RE111F-41B3-15F-20P](https://www.taydaelectronics.com/rotary-encoder-11mm-20-detents-d-shaft-with-switch-vertical.html), which has a very clicky action and is frustratingly a little shorter than the alpha potentiometers, or I use EC11M D-type encoders, which have a much smoother feeling click and are a bit too tall.
 I have had trouble finding the EC11M from suppliers, but you can get them on amazon [here](https://www.amazon.com/DIYhz-Rotary-Encoder-Digital-Potentiometer/dp/B07D3DF8TK/).

-In my experience, any rotary encoders you can buy online in the same rought form factor are totally interchangeable.
-The only think you need to look out for is the number of pulses per detent.
+In my experience, any rotary encoders you can buy online in the same rough form factor are totally interchangeable.
+The only thing you need to look out for is the number of pulses per detent.
 My firmware expects a 1:1 relationship (i.e. 20 pulses and 20 detents per rotation) but some encoders use a half-time encoding.

 ### Switches